1. What is Compound Interest?

 |Year||Opening balance (₹)||Investment (₹)||10% interest (₹)||Closing balanced (₹)|

-3. Key rules of Investment that give you the benefit of compounding
+3. What are the Key rules of Investment that enable Compounding?

 a.
 Make an early start